Chapter 1 – Positive Intelligence and PQ

 …you can help yourself, and others, imbue the same exact work with far greater meaning, without needing to change the work itself.

 The Sage’s navigate power is particularly relevant to helping you answer what you should do differently in your current job or various roles.
-Play the flash forward power game as often as you can to get guidance from your internal compass.
-For example, if you are manager ask yourself, how would I wish I had performed this role at the end of my career, looking back?
+Play the flash-forward power game as often as you can to get guidance from your internal compass.
+For example, if you are a manager ask yourself, how would I wish I had performed this role at the end of my career, looking back?

 Do a 15-minute PQ gym workout to fully energize your PQ Brain and then gently ask yourself the deeper question.
 Your Sage will give you the answer within a few attempts.